chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 ## Requirements

-* Team Foundation Server 2015 Update 2 or later, or Visual Studio Team Services
+* Team Foundation Server 2015 Update 2 or Team Foundation Server 2017, or Visual Studio Team Services (VSTS)
 * XL Deploy version 5.1.0 and later

 **Note:** If you are using TFS 2015 or TFS 2015 Update 1, the Team Foundation Server 2015 version of the plugin is still available.